 Whether you are just beginning your exploration into ongoing health and well being or you've come to call our studio your second home, Mandala is happy and proud to welcome you.

-Founded in 2001 by Jolie Parcher, Mandala Yoga and Mandala Yoga & Healing Arts at 10 Amagansett Square.
+Founded in 2001 by Jolie Parcher, Mandala Yoga & Healing Arts at 10 Amagansett Square.

 Mandala is a place of respect, first and foremost for ourselves: our students are encouraged to grow and learn without being hard on themselves.
 At the same time, beginners and longtime practitioners alike find both their minds and bodies strengthened, challenged, and invigorated.